mfathiabdallah/mfathiabdallah.github.io/_posts/2026-08-27-PhD_position2.md

 Main focus will be investigating the Effects of Foodborne Natural Toxin Co-Exposure on MASH Using Human-Relevant In Vitro Models

-Main supervisor is Prof. Martin Krøyer Rasmussen Co-Supervisor is Assis.
+Main supervisor is Prof. Martin Krøyer Rasmussen Co-Supervisor is Assist.
 Prof. Mohamed Fathi Abdallah

 The PhD project is part of a 5-years TOXIFOOD project (2026-2030) funded by Novo Nordisk Foundation

 Application deadline is 20 September 2026 at 23:59 CET

-You can submit your application via the link  <a href="https://phd.tech.au.dk/for-applicants/apply-here/saeropslag/mechanistic-insights-into-the-effects-of-foodborne-natural-toxin-co-exposure-on-mash-using-human-relevant-in-vitro-models" target="_blank" rel="noopener">https://phd.tech.au.dk/for-applicants/apply-here/saeropslag/advanced-mass-spectrometry-based-identification-and-quantification-of-natural-toxins-in-novel-food</a>.
+You can submit your application via the link  <a href="https://phd.tech.au.dk/for-applicants/apply-here/saeropslag/mechanistic-insights-into-the-effects-of-foodborne-natural-toxin-co-exposure-on-mash-using-human-relevant-in-vitro-models" target="_blank" rel="noopener">https://phd.tech.au.dk/for-applicants/apply-here/saeropslag/mechanistic-insights-into-the-effects-of-foodborne-natural-toxin-co-exposure-on-mash-using-human-relevant-in-vitro-models</a>.

 The advertisment on LinkedIn via the link